 Applicants must pass the two types of tests offered namely the CDL Knowledge test and CDL Road Skills Test scheduled by the local Commercial Driver License Road Skills Test.

 - To be able to get a Commercial Learner’s Permit, applicants must pass the CDL knowledge test that comprises general knowledge topics as well as endorsements related to the CDL license being applied for.
+A combination of our free CDL Practice Tests and the Official Tennessee CDL handbook will help you easily pass the test.

 - CDL Road Skills Test can only be conducted after passing and completing the knowledge test, which comprises of three sections: the Pre-Trip inspection, Basic Vehicle Control, and the Road Test.
 First, applicants will be asked by the examiner to do a full vehicle walk-around to check the driver’s knowledge of vehicle components followed by the starting, stopping, backing up, parking, and lane changing.
-Lastly, the applicant should present an unexpired valid driver’s license and CLP before proceeding to a road test which is done on the streets for the applicant’s on-hand demonstration towards different traffic situations as well as knowledge of turns and the basic traffic signs.
+Lastly, the applicant should present an unexpired valid driver’s license and CLP before proceeding to a road test which is done on the streets for the applicant’s on-hand demonstration of different traffic situations as well as knowledge of turns and the basic traffic signs.

-Applicants are required to pass their physical examination done every two years to be able to acquire their CDL.
+Applicants are required to pass their physical examination every two years to be able to acquire their CDL.
 They must also possess good eyesight which means having 20/40 vision in each eye with or without the use of contact lenses or glasses.
 Lastly, drivers should have good hearing and be able to distinguish colors.

 Now that you are familiar with the different facts and information, start looking for your local DMV to get yourself started with the CDL training immediately.
-Be sure to check out the different reviews first to ensure yourself that you’ll be going to the right truck driver school, there will surely be job opportunities up for grabs for you once you completed training.
+Be sure to check out the different reviews first to ensure yourself that you’ll be going to the right truck driver school, there will surely be job opportunities up for grabs for you once you complete training.